agryaznov/candle-auction-ink/README.md

 With this contract, one can set up a candle auction for a **NFT collection** or a **domain name**!

+See my [blogpost](https://agryaznov.com/2021/12/06/candle-auction-ink/) with the rationale and detailed design description of the contract.

 ## Design Considerations
 **Basic features**
 - Contract logic is heavily inspired by the [parachain auction](https://github.com/paritytech/polkadot/blob/master/runtime/common/src/auctions.rs) implementation.